DataFire/Integrations/integrations/generated/azure_compute_skus/README.md

   * tier `string`: Specifies the tier of virtual machines in a scale set.<br /><br /> Possible Values:<br /><br /> **Standard**<br /><br /> **Basic**

 ### ResourceSkuCapabilities
-* ResourceSkuCapabilities `object`: Describes The SKU capabilites object.
+* ResourceSkuCapabilities `object`: Describes The SKU capabilities object.
   * name `string`: An invariant to describe the feature.
   * value `string`: An invariant if the feature is measured by quantity.